 Over the years, the intensity of international crime affecting local and regional authorities has escalated; where criminals fear no borders to worry about, the INTERPORTPOLICE plays a valuable role in international law enforcement and security, working with global forces addressing the protection of aviation, maritime and borders for public safety, critical infrastructure to serious transnational crime.

-Authorities, police, public safety, intelligence and security whose country are a members of the United Nations, INTERPOL, or specifically invited are eligible for member admission; and work together to make our jurisdictions, community and nations safer.
+Authorities, police, public safety, intelligence and security whose country are members of the United Nations, INTERPOL, or specifically invited are eligible for member admission; and work together to make our jurisdictions, community and nations safer.
 The organization is funded by the authorities however, observation status can be granted.

 Our emblem and shield were updated for the first time in 2011 since 1972.
 Added are 37 stars representing our fallen colleagues from the Port Authority of New York and New Jersey Police Department on September 11, 2001.
 These stars are a continuous reminder never to forget our fallen officers and officials and to those who follow in their path, working every day to fight terrorism and serious transnational crime.
 Fred V. Morrone, Superintendent of Police and Director of Public Safety of the Port Authority of New York and New Jersey Police, was the INTERPORTPOLICE's executive vice president and incoming Board President.

 The INTERPORTPOLICE is governed by an executive board of police authorities, and an executive team with experience in policing, security services, risk mitigation, and diplomatic & public affairs brings a multitude of experiences, coupled with the collaboration of our member authorities, allowing for first-hand knowledge, experiences, and lessons learned outcomes to enhance the authority environment security and safety.

 Appointed on September 10, 2010, serving his third and last five-year term as the 5th Secretary General.